mhassan2/splunk-n-box/README.md

 ##Splunk image:

-My original work used outcoldman imaage.
+My original work used outcoldman image.
 But for some reason it was pulled out of docker registry website.  https://github.com/outcoldman/docker-splunk .
 I have cloned outcoldman image into my own so its always availalbe for download

 ```
 mhassan/splunk